nitrix/layman/README.md

 - Batch rendering using some kind of scene manager.
 - Runtime keybinding system to map actions to GLFW key constants.
 - Move includes back to .c files to hide impl details.
+- Loading materials from files.
+- Associating different materials to different mesh parts of a model.

 ### Long term